-This is a competition course, students are required to compete in 1 tournament each 9 weeks at high schools in the region.
-Required Fees: NSDA/Team Dues: \$30.
-UIL Dues: \$30
+This is a competition course, students are required to compete in 2 tournaments each 9 weeks at high schools in the region.

+Required Fees: NSDA Dues: \$20.
+UIL Dues: \$25

 Controversial issues arise in aspects of personal, social, and professional life in modern society.
 Argumentation & Debate are widely used to make decisions and reduce conflict.
 In addition, life in a democratic republic requires citizens to consider the pros and cons of various proposals to participate in their government.
 Students enrolled in Debate 3 will continue to develop skills in academic research, speech writing, critical thinking and presentation which will help prepare them for college and the workforce as well as participation in their local, state, and federal political processes.